-We define our addressable transportation market as large-scale, multi-modal AFC and Real Time Passenger Information systems and estimate this market to be approximately \$3 billion annually.
-We project the long-term growth for this market to be driven primarily by technological obsolescence leading to replacement and upgrades.
+We define our addressable transportation market as large-scale, multi-modal AFC, Real-Time Passenger Information and Intelligent Transport systems and services and estimate this market to be approximately \$4 billion annually.
+We project the long-term growth for this market to be driven primarily by customer infrastructure expansion as well as technological obsolescence leading to replacement and upgrades.
 The average lifecycle of our automated fare collection systems is approximately 10 years, providing long-term recurring sales visibility and opportunities for future replacements and upgrades.
-Also, there are additional opportunities that stem from program expansion into new areas, such as intelligent transportation systems and services, analytics, mobile payment and information technologies, and revenue collection systems and services for other transportation applications such as tolling and parking, which we believe increase the global addressable market from \$3 billion to approximately
+Also, there are additional opportunities that stem from entry into new geographies and program expansion into new areas, such as intelligent transportation systems and services, analytics, mobile payment and information technologies, and revenue collection systems and services for other transportation applications such as tolling and parking, which we believe increase the global addressable market from \$4 billion to approximately \$12 billion.

-\$10 billion.
 We believe industry experience, past performance, technological innovation and price are the key factors customers consider in awarding programs and such factors can serve as barriers to entry to potential competitors when coupled with scale and the upfront investments required for these programs.